TomaszWaszczyk/historia.waszczyk.com/src/content/may-2.md

 <!-- Telefon do Smoka (vide 2 lutego) zapytać czy robi coś ciekawego.. -->

+---

+### Deutsche Bank : Cost of negative interest rates to German households

+For many, the nominal interest rate is an easy indicator to grasp and they use it to make comparisons over time and across countries.
+However, inflation-adjustedrates are a more accurate indicator to identify the real returns and the impact of negative rates on household portfolios.

+Cash and deposits account for 40% of Germans' financial assets.
+In Q1 2019, real returns on these stood at -1.2%.Claims on insurance schemes accounted for 37% of the total financial assets, with real returns of 1% in 2019, down from 3% in 2014.

+Germans lost around EUR 150 in real terms in 2019 per person due to negative rates on their cash and deposits, compared to the 1991-2014 average.
+The aggregate loss including claims on insurance for a representative household was roughly EUR 540 per year.
+The perception that negative rates punish German savers is therefore not unfounded but actually not that unusual when looking at real rates.
+The richest 10% of Germans hold 60% of the financial wealth (alt- hough deposits and life insurances make up a smaller share of their portfolios) and probably have significantly higher losses.

+Bank lending and deposits of households in Q4 2019

+In 2019, net lending to private households in Germany reached a new record of EUR 59.5 bn (+4.8% yoy).
+Mortgages saw a record increase of EUR 53 bn (5.3% yoy).
+In Q4, new mortgages of EUR 15.4 bn accounted for almost the entire credit growth.
+At EUR 6.8 bn (3.9% yoy) in 2019 as a whole, consumer lending lagged significantly behind the previous three years and slumped to EUR 46 m in Q4.

+Deposits rose by EUR 41.1 bn in the seasonally strong final quarter.
+In the full year 2019, private households added a net amount of EUR 111 bn to their bank accounts, a bit more than in the previous years.
+However, the annual growth rate fell slightly to 5.0% on account of base effects.

+In 2020, mortgage growth is likely to slump, even stagnate.
+The driving forces of excess demand and low interest rates should continue to support the market.
+But the corona virus pandemic causes significant uncertainty and will probably lead to a reduction in household income and possibly to bottlenecks in the issuance of building permits.

+Cost of negative interest rates to German households

 ### 1952

 Wprowadzono reglamentację mydła, proszków do prania, cukru i cukierków.